dstoianovici/Teensy4_L298_MotorController/README.md

 ![MotorController](https://user-images.githubusercontent.com/26233185/141203471-50df6b40-a233-4334-bb6f-87546810c80e.jpg)

 ### Features
-- ROS Control with custom messages
+- ROS Control with custom messages using rosserial on ROS-Melodic
 - Dynamic PID tuning for each controller
 - Position and Velocity Setpoints for each motor
 - Abstracted Motor Controller Library